The Tale of Two Kings: How Two Men Began and Ended the Modern Civil Rights Movement

 It’s why this is the tale of two Kings.

-One a southern messiah who righteously laid down his life in Memphis to carved a dream for his people and forever end institutional racism in America.
-The other a troubled addict who ended the King era, now smoldering ashes in south-central L.A.–with five short words: “Can’t we all get along?”
+One was a southern “I have a dream” messiah who righteously laid down his life in Memphis to eventually end institutional racism in America.
+The other was a troubled addict emerging from the smoldering ashes of south-central L.A. to share a rather brief sermon: “Can’t we all get along?”

 In an age where smartphone video and YouTube instantly released raw and unedited material, everything is now subjected to the court of public opinion first.
 Social narratives are spun on Facebook and Twitter, sometimes completely counter to the actual facts.
 Ironically, in many ways, the civil rights movement is also a tale of visual technology, aided first by television, then camcorder video and, finally, the smartphone camera.